Warlord-K/IITISoC-22-AI-ML-21-Tumor-Detection/README.md

 ### DenseNet 201

-DenseNet is a convolutional neural network where each layer is connected to all other layers that are deeper in the network, that is, the first layer is connected to the 2nd, 3rd, 4th and so on, the second layer is connected to the 3rd, 4th, 5th and so on [5].
+DenseNet is a convolutional neural network where each layer is connected to all other layers that are deeper in the network, that is, the first layer is connected to the 2nd, 3rd, 4th and so on, the second layer is connected to the 3rd, 4th, 5th and so on.

 ![DenseNet-201-Architecture](https://user-images.githubusercontent.com/104026985/184411917-720436fa-8bf7-4a99-8703-549779546d9e.png)
 <p align="center">Fig. 5: Model Architecture of DenseNet121.</p>